 If the app satisfies any of the rules that you have configured, it will not be installed.

 For the Windows Installer file type only (.msi and .exe): On the Command line arguments page, choose whether you want to supply optional command-line arguments for the installer.
-For example, some installers might support the argument /q to install silently with no user intervention.
+The following parameters are added automatically by Intune:

 For the Windows Installer file type only (.exe only): On the Return codes page, you can add new error codes that Intune interprets when the app is installed on a managed Windows PC.